10 Gorilla Trekking Mistakes that will cost you Time – Money and Extra Effort

 You are in Equatorial Africa, yet you are trekking at a higher location, in a thick forest where your best protection is the right clothing.
 This is not a fashion show, but for your protection.

 Cover your skin, use garden gloves, use the right footwear, a good hat, thick socks, insect repellent.
 You are on a Trek and not on Sunday Stroll in Central Park, be prepared.

 Gorilla Wear is not about making a fashion statement but protecting yourself on a trek in the rainforest.

 8. Not using a Porter and Walking Stick makes the trek more difficult:

-Using a Porter at a nominal fee wile Gorilla Trekking will free you up to concentrate on the Trek and not on your Daypack.
+Using a Porter at a nominal fee, Gorilla Trekking will free you to concentrate on the Trek and not on your Daypack.

 Using a porter is smart and the right thing for most.
 Not having one means additional discomfort for the next 3 to 7 hours on the trail.

 All of our Luxury Gorilla Safaris have porter included for the gorilla trekking portion of their Safari.
 The added plus is that you assist the local community by using a porter.

 The Walking Stick made locally is another added plus of comfort on your trek, do not head into the forest without one.